 People and partners

-Hannah Walsh co-ordinates the hub and works closely with partner schools.
-Hannah is supported by Dr William Guast and Dr Genevieve Liveley in the Department of Classics & Ancient History.
+Richard Cole co-ordinates the hub and works closely with partner schools.
+Richard is supported by Dr William Guast and Dr Genevieve Liveley in the Department of Classics & Ancient History.

 - William Guast: Departmental outreach co-ordinator

 - Genevieve Liveley: Departmental lead for the hub

 Academic staff within the department support hub activities and regularly lead workshops for schools.

 The work of the hub is funded by Classics for All and the Institute of Greece, Rome and the Classical Tradition.
 We are very grateful to Classics for All and IGRCT for their continued support.

 Classics for All is a national charity championing the teaching of Classics.
 Classics for All's mission is to introduce the Classics (Latin, Ancient Greek, Classical Civilisation and Ancient History) in state schools by providing funding, free teacher training, advice and support.
 Since the charity was founded in 2010, it has awarded more than £450,000 in grants and has brought Classics to pupils in nearly 400 schools, many in areas of socio-economic deprivation.
 It is thanks to a generous grant from Classics for All that we have been able to set up this Bristol Classics Hub to serve the city and the South West region.